bartolo7/React-Native-E2E-Automation/README.md

 6. Xcode

 ```
-### Add file to React-Native Repository Utils and start adding AL
+### Add file to React-Native repository utils folder and start adding AL to react-component
 The components in the React-Native apps repository must have AL for the automation to work.

 1. Add the file e2eGenerateID.js to utils folder in your React-Native App repository